Getting Started with NUnit

 Case 3.
 NUnit Build Step

-The NUnit build step in probably the simplest and yet the most powerful way to launch NUnit tests in TeamCity.
+The NUnit build step is probably the simplest and yet most powerful way to launch NUnit tests in TeamCity.

-Look at the NUnit runner field which defines the NUnit version used to run tests.
-When configuring your build step for NUnit 3, the Path to NUnit console runner field is required to contain the path to the NUnit console: prior to TeamCity 9.1.4 specify the directory containing the console executable file, in the later TeamCity versions specify the path to the console executable file including the file name.
+The NUnit runner field defines the NUnit version used to run tests.
+When configuring your build step for NUnit 3, the Path to NUnit console runner field is required to contain the path to the NUnit console: specify the path to the console executable file including the file name.

 Case 4.
 NUnit Build Step, options